5 Things New Motorcycle Riders Need to Know

 Get professional training

-As tempting as it might be to have your best friend, or a friend of a friend, teach you how to ride, professional training is your friend.
+As tempting as it might be to have your best friend, or a friend of a friend, teach you how to ride, professional training is highly recommended.
 You should be able to find a program designed to teach you, in just one weekend, the basics of riding so you can pass the licensing exam.
 Many insurance companies offer reduced rates to motorcyclists who have taken and passed a professional training course.
 You can also take advanced training for improving your riding skills as well as learning off-road riding, dirt riding or even racing.

 Buy a “starter” bike: Save that big, powerful Harley or dream bike for later